ga4gh-discovery/ga4gh-case-discovery/README.md

 All components are optional.

-Search Meta components can represent information about the `search` request made by the client to the server, such as what record components are required in the `records` specified in the `results`.
+Search Meta components can represent information about the `search` request made by the `client` to the `server`, such as what record components are required in the `records` specified in the `results` returned by the `server` to the `client`.

-Query components can represent criteria for filtering records.
+Query components can represent criteria for searching and filtering data.
 All "Record components" are currently also Query components.
+This is not expected to remain the case as components are developed in the future.

 Results Meta components can represent information about what the server did with the `search` in order to return the `results`.